NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/TutorialsOnWorkingWithDicomAnnotationsInPathologyWholeSlideImages/README.md

 2. Read nuclei annotations
 3. Efficiently compute cellularity values
 4. Encode cellularity values as DICOM parametric maps
+5. Testing and documentation of the current capabilities
+  * Establish a repository of test samples that will contain standard-compliant examples of bulk annotations (different number of points, 2D vs 3DSCOORD), segmentations (binary and fractional) and parametric maps (floating point and integer).
+  * Share code samples that were used to generate the examples above
+  * Test different combinations of Slim viewer, DICOMweb backend (Google, dcm4chee, orthanc) and test samples to understand what is supported by various components (i.e., perhaps only 3DSCOORD is supported by Slim, there may be limits on maximum size of SQ in Google Healthcare)

 ## Progress and Next Steps